 Indicator (b).
-Houston House has not had a situation where they have not met the facility's minimum staffing since opening the facility in 2017.
-This was confirmed with the Program Director and Assistant Director, who reports they have the capacity to mandate coverage or request volunteers in an emergency to provide support.
-The Director reports they try to avoid requiring staff to stay and will adjust administrative staff schedules to ensure minimums are met at all times.
+Consistent with national trends the Coolidge house has seen a increase in staff turnover during the pandemic.
+Coolidge House Director reports though, they did not have a situation where they have not met the facility's minimum staffing level.
+The Program Director and Assistant Director, reports they have the capacity to mandate coverage or request volunteers in an emergency to provide support.
+The Director reports they try to avoid requiring staff to stay and adjust administrative staff schedules to ensure minimums are met.
 The facility has had turnover during the pandemic but actively are recruiting staff.
-The Auditor was able to meet a new employee who wase just beginning their training.
+All case management staff are trained to complete resident monitor functions and can fill in as staff coverage when needed.
 Policy 900.00 Page 4 states, "If a deviation ever occurs in the staffing plan, it is documented, and the reason for noncompliance is justified."
 The program has a minimum complement of 2 staff.
 The program prefers having staff of both genders on at all times.
-The Program has also trained per diem employees to also fill shifts.

-The staffing plan document shows that additional program monitors are available on the second shift when the greatest number of residents are awake and in the residence.
-The schedule also show that case management staff and administrative staff who are not normally part of the minimum calculation have regular work hours that include night and weekend hours.
-The Facility Director reported if the program was at risk of being below minimum, the Director, Assistant Director, or other have staff come to provide relief if necessary.
-The program can mandate staff to stay to cover all outs.
+The staffing plan document shows that additional program monitors are available on the second shift when the greatest number of residents are awake and in residence.
+The schedule also shows that case management and administrative staff who are not normally part of the minimum calculation have regular work hours, including night and weekend hours.
+The Facility Director reported if the program was at risk of being below minimum, the Director, Assistant Director, or others have staff come to provide relief if necessary.
+The facility has an on-call duty officer who will ensure all call outs are covered and documented.

 Indicator (c).
-Houston House has a process in place by which the Director reviews the existing plan for adequacy in providing a safe environment for residents.
-In an interview with the Auditor, the Program Director states that they consider any findings from a PREA event or any other situation where the safety or security of the building was compromised.
-The PREA Coordinator also confirmed that administration would be consulted on any long-term changes and additions of resources such as video surveillance equipment.
-Documentation was provided supporting a review meeting was completed in July of 2020 that included the PREA Coordinator.
-Vice President for Justice Services and Program Director confirm that immediate solutions would be put in place to resolve identified risk from incident reviews or investigations.
-The Vice President supports Community Resources for Justice's commitment to providing a safe environment at all times for the residents of Houston House.
+Coolidge House has a process in place by which the Director reviews the existing plan for adequacy in providing a safe environment for residents.
+In an interview with the Auditor, the Program Director stated he considers any findings from a PREA event or any other situation where the safety or security of the building was compromised.
+The PREA Coordinator also confirmed that the administration would be consulted on any long-term changes and additions of resources such as video surveillance equipment.
+Documentation was provided supporting a review meeting was completed in April of 2022 that included the PREA Coordinator and is part of power point's last two pages.
+Contract Oversight Manager and Program Director confirm that immediate solutions would be put in place to resolve identified risk from incident reviews or investigations.
+The agency will invest in monitoring technology as needed to provide safety and security measures such as alarmed perimeters to ensure no unauthorized entrance occurs.
+The Auditor made suggestions on additional information to further support compliance in documenting the annual review

-Houston House is compliant with the expectations of standards 115.213.
+Coolidge House is compliant with the expectations of standard.
 The facility had a written plan that discusses the elements described in indicator (a) and a process for the annual review of staffing and technological needs to support residents' safe management.
-The staffing plan development reportedly was guided by the contractual guidelines of the Federal Bureau of Prisons and standards promulgated by the American Correctional Association.
-The Auditor reviewed the FBOP statement of work document which sets guideline for agencies and found the current staffing plan to be consistent with those measures.
-FBOP guideline ensure the staff monitoring the residents are dedicated to this purpose.
-The Community Resources for Justice supports the facility by providing additional resources when necessary evidence of this can be found in the hours in which they have added additional staff to the schedule and that case worker positions work nights and weekends.
+The Community Resources for Justice supports the facility by providing additional resources when necessary, evidence of this can be found in the hours in which they have added additional staff to the schedule, and that case worker positions work nights and weekends.
 Interviews support regular discussion between facility and agency management and an expectation to resolve identified concerns immediately.
-Further confirming the agency's expectation is policy 900.00 Staff and Resident Sexual Misconduct that put forth requirements consistent with the standard's language.
-Residents supported the environment is safe and staff are available.
-Compliance is based on documentation provided, policy, FBOB guidelines, interviews and the auditors observation during the two-day visit.
+Agency policy 900.00 Staff and Resident Sexual Misconduct put forth requirements consistent with the standard's language.
+Residents supported the environment is safe, and staff are available.
+Compliance is based on documentation provided, policy, FBOB guidelines, interviews, and the Auditor's observation during the two-day visit.